I'll tell you, I am worn out shuffling papers, clicking my mouse four times to print a document.

 I think he participated in battles where 30 Taliban were killed.

-I I'm gonna have to double check.
+I'm going to have to double check.

-But if not, uh you your point's still valid.
+But if not, your point's still valid.

 Back here in a second.

-How are you Rush Limbaugh talent on loan from God?
+How are you, Rush Limbaugh Talent on loan from God?

-It's open line Friday, Beaumont, Texas.
+It's Open Line Friday, Beaumont, Texas.

-Now Monday, uh Michelle Lavon Obama was here, and Wednesday of last week, William Jefferson Clinton was here.
+And Wednesday of last week, William Jefferson Clinton was here.

 William Jefferson Blythe.

-Now while he was here, he told a minute, wait a minute.
+Now, while he was here, he told us.

 Was it red?

-It looked like a pickup truck.
+It looked like a pickup truck?

-Uh similar to it, yes.
+Similar to it, yes.

 Like an El Camino with astroturf in the back.

-That's kind of lucky.
+That's kind of like it.

 Yeah, okay.

-With the tailgate band.
+With a tailgate down.

-He uh told us while he was here that because of how our primary elections work here in Texas, that this is the only state where you can vote twice and not go to jail.
+He told us while he was here that because of how our primary elections work here in Texas, that this is the only state where you can vote twice and not go to jail.

-Yeah, I got that story right here.
+I got that story right here.

 It's in the Fort Worth Star Telegram.

-The Texas Democrat Party warned Thursday that election night cauc eye, scheduled for Tuesday could be delayed or disrupted after Hillary Rotten Clinton, uh Rodham Clint, sorry, it was a faux Hillary Rodham Clinton threatened to sue over the party's complicated delegate selection process.
+The Texas Democrat Party warned Thursday that election night cauckey, scheduled for Tuesday, could be delayed or disrupted after Hillary Rotten Clinton, Rodham Clinton, sorry, it was a faux.

-That is after her impeached husband told us that we need to vote and vote twice.
+That is, after her impeached husband told us that we need to vote and vote twice.

-As he said vote early and vote often.
+As he said, vote early and vote often.

 Did you say Hillary Diane Clinton?